 Bandwidth tests don’t always tell the full story.
 They do clue you into problems with your internet speed and connection.
 You can confirm issues like bandwidth, packet loss, and latency in seconds.

-• Nextiva’s VoIP Network Quality Test – This VoIP speed test determines your network’s quality and how well it can handle VoIP calls.
+- Nextiva’s VoIP Network Quality Test – This VoIP speed test determines your network’s quality and how well it can handle VoIP calls.
 It’s highly accurate and tailor-made for VoIP connections.
 It simulates realistic network loads for simultaneous VoIP calls.
-Simply choose the concurrent calls starting point (location), punch in the number of VoIP lines to simulate, and get the results in a few minutes.
+Choose the starting point of the concurrent calls (location), punch in the number of VoIP lines to simulate, and get the results in a few minutes.

 2. Terminal-based ping jitter test